Internal and External Security of India: Challenges, Measures, and National Security Doctrine

 Pose challenges to the sovereignty, territorial integrity, national interests, and external relations of a country or organization.
 They can have broader geopolitical implications and require diplomatic, military, and international cooperation to address effectively.

-Objectives of Security
+Objectives of Internal and External Security of India

 • Acknowledging the supreme authority of the people.